GitBook, without the lock-in.

 Is Sourcey harder to set up than GitBook?

 Different, not harder.
 GitBook gives you a GUI and handles hosting.
-Sourcey gives you a CLI and a config file — you handle hosting by deploying static files.
-If your team already uses Git and CI/CD, Sourcey fits into your existing workflow.
-If your team needs a GUI editor, Sourcey isn't the right tool.
+Sourcey gives you a CLI and a config file, which means you handle hosting by deploying static files.
+For teams already on Git and CI/CD, Sourcey drops into the existing workflow.
+For teams that need a GUI editor, Sourcey is the wrong tool.

 Does Sourcey support Git Sync like GitBook?